elixir-lsp/elixir-ls/README.md

 }
 ```

-Please make sure that `startApps` is not set to `true` as it prevents phoenix from starting correctly.
-On the other hand phoenix tests expects that the apps are already started so in that case set it to `true`.
+Please make sure that `startApps` is not set to `true`.
+To clarify, `startApps` is a configuration option in ElixirLS debugger that controls whether or not to start the applications in the mix project before running the task.
+In the case of Phoenix applications, setting `startApps` to `true` can interfere with the application's normal startup process and cause issues.

+If you are running tests in the Phoenix application, you may need to set `startApps` to true to ensure that the necessary applications are started before the tests run.

 ### NIF modules limitation

-Please note that due to `:int` limitation NIF modules cannot be interpreted and need to be excluded via `excludeModules` option.
-This option can be also used to disable interpreting for some modules when it is not desirable e.g. when performance is not satisfactory.
+It's important to note that NIF (Native Implemented Function) modules cannot be interpreted due to limitations in `:int`.
+Therefore, these modules need to be excluded using the `excludeModules` option.
+This option can also be used to disable interpretation for specific modules when it's not desirable, such as when performance is unsatisfactory.

 ```json
 {